terrycojones/daudin/README.md

 9
 ```

-Here's a similar command, wtih `cat` reading from the terminal, as
+Here's the same thing, but with `cat` reading from the terminal:
-normal.

 ```python
 >>> def triple(x):